Larry H. & Gail Miller Family Foundation

 Governance and Leadership

 Gail Miller - Chair and Trustee Gail Miller presides over the Larry H. & Gail Miller Family Foundation, continuing the legacy she built with her late husband Larry H. Miller.
-She is a prominent Utah businesswoman and philanthropist who emphasizes that "generosity is not about wealth but about willingness."
+She is a prominent Utah businesswoman and philanthropist who emphasises that "generosity is not about wealth but about willingness."
 She has stated: "The real measure is what can be given away," rather than what can be accumulated.
-On philanthropy, she advises: "It's important to learn how to maximize the use of your money by putting it where it does the most good" and stresses that "meaningful giving requires focus, planning and care."
+On philanthropy, she advises: "It's important to learn how to maximise the use of your money by putting it where it does the most good" and stresses that "meaningful giving requires focus, planning and care."

 Gail Miller shared that even during the 2008-2009 economic crisis, she maintained their giving commitment: "We couldn't give at the level that we did before, but we did not stop giving."
 Her philosophy reflects: "We have opportunities beyond our capacities when we accept the role of sharing what we have with others."